Cooling Aircraft Engines

 Also with extended descends at low power settings the CHTs could become too low resulting in shock cooling (no problem with liquid cooling).
 During long taxi and idling on the ground (high traffic situation) the CHTs could run a bit high (again, no problem with liquid cooling).

 With air cooled engines the CHT gauge becomes very important for monitoring temperatures.
 Even during correct mixture setting, when leaning, you will use this instrument in combination with fuel flow gauges, if available.
 The need to open the cowl flaps can also be followed on the CHT gauge.
 CHT temperature sensors are normally installed on the 'hottest' cylinder.
 This will not depend on the location (front or back) of the cylinders but on the mixture which is burned in the cylinders.
-CHTs should therefore be indicated for all cylinders.
+CHTs should therefore be installed and indicated for all cylinders.

 With liquid cooling all of the above mentioned problems do not exist.
 The need remains to monitor the CHT temperatures as this will be the most direct indication of engine health.
 Liquid cooled engines will usually have an extra coolant temperature gauge, sometimes the CHT is used to indirectly monitor this.